Standing closet with open drawers filled with clothes, shoe rack, tote boxes

 Related: Making the Most of Your Dorm Space

 Choosing portable or collapsible furniture is another way to save space.
 Rolling storage can also make it easier to move things around to save space when you need it.
 Bean bag chairs take up far less space than having extra seating in your room, and they’re comfy too!
+Furniture like this also makes move-in and move-out day so much easier on you and your family.

-3. Hang it up
+3. Hang it all up

 Since you need more room, make use of your vertical spaces.
 Buying cheap adhesive wall hooks will make a lot more space available.
 It makes it easier to hang up shelving or other affordable, light storage solutions.
 Hanging lights are another way to maximize surface space since they take up less room than standing lamps.
-Buy cheap by using hanging shelves and shoe racks just like you would for your closet.
+Keep it cheap by using hanging shelves and shoe racks just like you would for your closet.

 Related: The Ultimate Guide to Decorating Dorm Room Walls